-Disclosure notes 10 and 30 show the amount and sources of significant revenue and capital funding which the Authority received during the year.
+Disclosure notes 10 and 35 show the amount and sources of significant revenue and capital funding which the Authority received during the year.
 In additional to the receipt of a Levy from Pembrokeshire County Council the Authority also contracts with them for the supplies of goods and services including the provisions of refuse management, vehicle maintenance, internal audit and specialist planning advice.
 The Welsh Government has significant influence over the general operations of the Authority; it is responsible for providing the statutory framework within which the Authority operates, provides the majority of its funding in the form of grants and prescribes the terms of many of the transactions that the Authority has with other parties (e.g. council tax bills, housing benefits).
 The aggregate level of income and expenditure and end of year balances on the following third parties are:

 Organisation Income £000's Expenditure £000's 31/3/19 Creditor £000's 31/3/19 Debtor £000's

 Welsh Government 4,278 1 0 141

-Pembrokeshire County Council 949 263 4 1
+Pembrokeshire County Council 949 263 4 16

 During the year the Authority was involved in the creation of Pembrokeshire Coast National Park Trust.
-In addition to staff time the Authority contributed circa £5k setting up the Trust.
+In addition to staff time the Authority contributed circa $\pounds 5k$ setting up the trust.
 The trust is registered with the charity commission with the status of a charitable incorporated organisation and the only voting members are the charity trustees.
-The Authority did provide other non cash services to the Trust, e.g. officer time and advice and office space.
-The Trust has six current trustees, two of whom are members of the National Park Authority.

-The Authority is also paid subscription of £10k to the National Park Partnership, a limited liability partnership between the 15 U.K. National Park Authorities.
+It has six current trustees, two of whom are members of the National Park Authority.
+The Authority is also paid subscription of $\pounds 10k$ to the National Park Partnership, a limited liability partnership between the 15 U.K. National Park Authorities.